pixarninja/contour_construction_algorithm/README.md

-Some applications of this algorithm would be the construction of 3-dimensional meshes from photographic references, polarization of U/V components on objects (both polygons and NURBS), and dynamic modeling of polygons at rendertime.
+Some applications of this algorithm would be the construction of 3-dimensional meshes from photographic references, polarization of U/V components of objects (both polygons and NURBS), and dynamic modeling of polygons at rendertime.

 There are other applications not involving 3D Graphics;